xaxiso/BetterEDU_Website/README.md

 # BetterEDU Website

 This project is for an internship that I was part of the founding startup company.
+'BetterEDU' is meant help raise awareness for mental health among college students and is a platform that they can comfortably reach out for any concerns of their mental health problems.
 The website was built and designed completely by myself.

 ## How to run: